Eznik of Kolb: Works

 An essential theme of the work is on the importance of free will in Christian theology.
 Eznik displays much acumen and an extensive erudition.
 Eznik was evidently as familiar with the Persian language (Middle Persian) as with Greek literature.
 His Armenian diction is of the choicest classical type, although the nature of his subject matter forced him to use quite a number of Greek words.
 The book also contains many interesting asides, such as Eznik's refutation of astrology and his diversion to the topic of animal behavior and psychology.

-The original manuscript of "Against the Sects" is lost: The work survived due to a single medieval transcription copied at the University of Gladzor.
-This manuscript is currently at the Mesrop Mashtots Institute of Ancient Manuscripts.
-A copy of the first printing of "Against the Sects" as a book in Smyrna (now Izmir) in 1762 is in the collection at the British Library.
+The original manuscript of Against the Sects is lost.
+The work survived due to a single medieval transcription copied at the University of Gladzor.
+This manuscript is currently held at the Matenadaran in Yerevan, Armenia.
+A copy of the first printing of Against the Sects as a book in Smyrna (now Izmir) in 1762 is in the collection at the British Library.
 The Mechitarists at Venice published an updated edition in 1826 and again in 1865.
+The source of all modern printed editions is the earliest manuscript dated 1280 (Matenadaran № 1097).
+Two of the earliest manuscripts copied by different scribes are dated to 1280 and one of them is lost.